 Whether they were contract workers or permanent hires, the people who worked for us became important to us.
 And the employers with whom we worked weren’t just faceless entities–they became friends whom we wanted to succeed.
-We established relationships with them, and as they grew their families, acquired new skills, and changed jobs, they called upon us to journey with them into the next phase of their lives over and over again.
+We established relationships with all of them, and as they grew their families, acquired new skills, changed jobs, or grew their companies, they called upon us to journey with them into the next phase of their lives over and over again.
 To me, it was and continues to be an honor and a joy to be a part of a company that helps people find meaningful work and build quality professional teams.

 Although my dad has been gone for many years, the company he grew continues to build relationships that matter.
 The workforce has changed in the past 30 years, but not the value of a relationship with a staffing company and a good recruiter.
 Salary.com says, “In generations past, a young adult would enter the workplace directly from high school or college.
 An entry-level position would last for a few years, allowing the worker to get a feel for the environment and then move up in the company.
 Workplace loyalty meant 30-plus years on the job.
 Now, present and future generations can expect to change their careers and lifestyles multiple times during their adult lives.
 The temporary staffing industry is well suited for many depending on personal and professional objectives.”